fieldtrip/website/faq/open_data.md

 ---
 title: Where can I find open access MEG/EEG data?
-tags: [faq, dataset]
+tags: [faq, dataset, sharing]
 ---

 # Where can I find open access MEG/EEG data?

 {% include markup/warning %}
-Feel free to hit the **edit** button to share links to other open access datasets here.
+Feel free to hit the **edit** button at the bottom of this page to add more links to other open access datasets.
 {% include markup/end %}

 The FieldTrip tutorials include a lot of smaller datasets that are available for download.
 These datasets are listed in [this frequently asked question](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip).